 The target was chosen based on customer requirements and IFF's commitment to sustainability.
 For example, IFF's top customers require RSPO Mass Balance certification for palm oil included in the products we supply them.
 Additionally, our sustainability report's section on responsible sourcing includes a commitment to working with partners to source palm oil responsibly.
 We acknowledge that although palm oil is used minimally in our products, we recognize we have an important role to play in ensuring that the palm oil in our supply chain comes from responsible sources.
 This is why we set the commitment to source 100 percent RSPO certified palm oil, palm kernel oil and their derivatives through the Mass Balance supply chain model by 2020, which is included in our palm oil policy.
-Currently, 72% of our production/ consumption volumes for palm oil is certified.
 The timing and implementation plan were developed around market limitations on commercially available certified sources.
 IFF has worked with suppliers to identify certified sources and convert our consumption as the market allows.
-We plan to meet the remainder of the target through our membership in the RSPO, which is focused on sustainable improvement in the supply chain.
-IFF primarily uses refined palm oil, palm oil derivatives, and palm kernel oil derivatives.
-However, by sourcing these 3 we recognize our impact on other forms of palm oil sourced or produced by our suppliers in the criteria list, such as crude palm oil, crude palm kernel oil, refined palm oil.
-Our Palm Oil Policy states our commitment to source all of our palm oil sustainably.
-RSPO Mass Balance is a supply chain model that allows certified claims to be transferred from one oil palm product to another either through physical blending or administratively under strictly controlled circumstances.
-Accountability is provided via required supply chain controls from the plantation through to the end product as defined in the RSPO Supply Chain Certification Standard.
-(PFAD), palm kernel oil, fract
+We review our supplier base annually to assess the status and considered the feasibility of RSPO certification from the suppliers as part of our strategic planning.
+In February 2020 we held an internal one-day workshop with the primary objective of ensuring that we are on track to achieve our 2020 goal.
+The local RSPO representative (North America) also joined the IFF team during the one-day workshop to discuss challenges and possible solutions to address limited availability of certified palm volumes and support to smallholder communities.
+A key decision that the Responsible Sourcing Committee (RSC) approved in 2020 was for the purchase of credits due to anticipated challenges in the shortage of certified palm supply and supply chain disruptions caused by the global pandemic.
+We were able to reach our goal on time, ending the year for IFF with 97% RSPO certified volumes and 3% book & claim credits (including smallholder credits) to reach 100%, as planned.
+This includes five legacy Frutarom sites that were previously RSPO members.
+Beyond 2020, we will refresh our palm oil commitment and implementation plan and continue to support sustainable palm oil sourcing.
+We currently have more than 20 facilities that meet the standards of RSPO Supply Chain Certification.
+In 2020, 9 sites had their RSPO licenses renewed.